raspberrypilearning/sweet-scroll/en/step_2.md

   ```
 --- /hint ---
 --- hint ---
-Here is the CSS code to assign a background image to your new div.
+Here is the CSS code to assign a background image to your new `div`:

 ```css
   .cake-ingredients {